MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 1. Add a new Sass file to the project.

-2. Add Sass variables mixin and functions.

-3. Add a Sass nesting styles.

-4. Add gulp Sass task to compile bundle and minify.
+2. Add gulp tasks to handle Sass files.

-5. Run the task.
+3. Run a task.

 #### Task 1: Add a new Sass file to the project